daheenallwhite/daheenallwhite.github.io/README.md

 # Daheen's Journey to iOS developer :airplane:

 This blog is for archiving what I learn every day.
-The posts are usally about iOS contents including Swift, HIG, Xcode, and often programming generals such as Design Pattern, Algorithm, and so on.
+The posts are usally about iOS including Swift, HIG, Xcode, and often programming generals such as Design Pattern, Algorithm, and so on.

+#### Theme -  [Lanyon](https://github.com/poole/lanyon)

 &nbsp;

 &nbsp;

-## :wrench: Setting up the first jekyll blog
+## :wrench: Custom Setting Log

-#### Theme -  [Lanyon](https://github.com/poole/lanyon)

-&nbsp;

-#### Custom Setting

 1. 초기 설정 - config, theme, remote 등등...